zaiisao/Documentation/en/Interactive Broadcast/multi_user_video_web.md

 })
 ```

-We also provide an open-source [17-Multistream](https://github.com/AgoraIO/Advanced-Video/tree/master/17-Multistream) demo project on Github.
+We also provide an open-source [17-Multistream](https://github.com/AgoraIO/Advanced-Video/tree/master/17-Multistream) demo project on GitHub.
 You can try the demo and view the source code in the [index.js](https://github.com/AgoraIO/Advanced-Video/blob/master/17-Multistream/src/index.js) and [rtc-client.js](https://github.com/AgoraIO/Advanced-Video/blob/master/17-Multistream/src/rtc-client.js) files.

 ### API reference